Developer Guide

 - 1a.
 User provides extra arguments.

 - 1a1.
-CampusBridge shows an invalid command format error.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.